-Each graduate student in the Gallatin School completes a final thesis as the culmination of his or her work toward a Master of Arts degree.
+Each graduate student in the Gallatin School completes a final thesis as the culmination of their work toward a Master of Arts degree.
 The thesis may take one of three forms: a research thesis, an artistic thesis, or a project thesis.
-In each case, the thesis represents a synthesis of the student’s accumulated knowledge and skill and an opportunity to display the ideas, practices, and skills learned through the program.
+In each case, the thesis represents a synthesis of the student’s accumulated knowledge and skill and an opportunity to display the ideas, practices and skills learned through the program.
 While the master’s thesis, unlike a doctoral dissertation, does not have to create new knowledge or break new ground, it does display the student’s ability to go beyond the mere collection of information into synthesis, analysis, judgment and interpretation.
 Moreover, it should demonstrate the student’s familiarity with a substantial body of thought and literature and illustrate mastery of some self-chosen field of study.